dianakorka/Data-Science-in-R/rfile/LISS-data.md

 ```

 And now checking for 999 values in political orientation: there are 47
 observations for which this was encoded as 999.
-Given that they did not
-swing in following years.
-Not to loose any further data, for these 47
+Not to loose any further
-people we will use the political orientation score reported in 2020.
-If
+data, for these 47 people we will use the political orientation score
-over the following years they swinged from left to right, they will be
+reported in 2020.
+If over the following years they swing from left to
-dropped from the analysis.
+right, they will be dropped from the analysis.

 ``` r
 panel_19_23 %>%